DrChrisLevy/fast_stripe_demo/tutorial.md

 3. **Idempotent operations** - Safe against duplicate webhooks/requests
 4. **Immediate access** - Auto-login after purchase, no waiting for webhooks

-The key insight is that both the webhook AND the redirect handler can record purchases, but the `sess_id` check ensures it only happens once.
-This makes the system resilient to timing issues between Stripe's webhook delivery and user redirects.
+The key insight is that both the redirect AND the webhook can create users and record purchases, but the `sess_id` check ensures it only happens once.
+This makes the system resilient to timing issues while providing a smooth user experience.